Cedar Rapids OWI Lawyer: Motor Vehicle Defined

 ‘every device in, upon, or by which any person or property is or may be transported or drawn upon a highway.’

 Peters, 525 N.W.2d at 857 (citing Iowa Code 321J.1(1).

 Snowmobiles, lawn tractors, ATVs, and any other motorized vehicle you can think of count for purposes of drunk driving prosecution-- on or off road, since neither a public highway nor roadway is required for OWI prosecution in Iowa.

 In Peters, the Court held that a snowmobile operated on a frozen river falls within the definition of operation for purposes of Iowa’s drunk driving statute.

-If you or a loved one has been arrested for OWI (DUI) in Cedar Rapids, Iowa City, Waterloo, or other Iowa community, contact Cmelik OWI and Criminal Law PLC at 319-389-4276 for an initial consultation.
+If you or a loved one has been arrested for OWI (DUI) in Cedar Rapids, Iowa City, Waterloo, or other Iowa community, contact David A. Cmelik Law PLC at 319-389-1889.